 Core Nursery School Program

 Welcome to Nursery School.
 We hope you are ready for a fun-filled school year.
-For those new to our school, please — just relax and enjoy the experience of a co-operative with your child.
+For those new to our school — just relax and enjoy the experience of a co-operative with your child.

 The staff will help you through your first days.
-We ask morning parents to please leave the classroom by 9:15.
-This allows the children to settle in for the morning.
+We ask parents to please leave the classroom no later than 15 minutes after your child’s morning or afternoon start time.
+This allows the children to settle in and transition to the classroom.
 If you are feeling anxious, feel free to stay in the room next to the school.
 The staff will let you know how your child is doing.

-Below is a brief run down of the daily schedule.
-Times are approximate:
+Below is a brief break down of the daily schedule.
+Exact times depend on morning or afternoon program:

 Fridays are Fabulous